Best Things to Do in Mysore

 The Green Hotel - Social project cafe in an old colonial mansion.
 Beautiful gardens and great cake.

-There are so many things to see in Mysore and the relaxed atmosphere of the city draws travellers in and a couple of days quickly turn into a couple of weeks here.
-So make sure you leave some time in your India to fall in love with Mysore and all it has to offer!
+There are so many things to do in Mysore and the relaxed atmosphere of the city draws travellers in and a couple of days quickly turn into a couple of weeks here.
+So make sure you leave some time in your India itinerary to fall in love with Mysore and all it has to offer!